damosull/voting-portal/README.md

 - Ensure you have the latest version of Docker Desktop Installed and running
 - Run `docker build -t votingportal-cypress .` .
 This will build the image
 - Now run `docker run votingportal-cypress --config specPattern=cypress/e2e/SmokeTests/*.feature`.
 You can replace the specPattern with your choice of test suite.
-- You can also use docker-compose to run the tests.
+- You can also use docker-compose to run a loadtest.
 Make required amendments to the `command` parameter on the docker-compose file, and then run `docker compose up --build --scale cypress=1`.
 You can amend the number of parallel instances you want to run.